What is the Exit 16 DDI Project?

 What is a DDI and how does it work?

 A Diverging Diamond Interchange (DDI) allows traffic to cross to the left side of the roadway to ease access to the interstate and eliminate difficult left turns without increasing the number of lanes or traffic signals.
 For more details on DDIs, visit our What is a DDI page.
-A brief instructional video on the benefits and functionality of the DDI will be available on this website.
-Check back soon!
+A brief instructional video on the benefits and functionality of the DDI is now available on this website.

 What are the benefits of the Exit 16 DDI Project?